MagicMotion: Controllable Video Generation with Dense-to-Sparse Trajectory Guidance: Method

 \subsection{Model Architecture}

-\paragraph{Base I2V generation model} We utilize CogVideoX-5B-I2V ~\cite{yang2024cogvideox} as our base image to video model.
-CogVideoX is built upon a DiT (Diffusion Transformer) architecture, incorporating 3D-Full Attention to generate high-quality videos.
-As shown in Fig.~\ref{fig:model_architecture}, the model takes an input image $I \in R^{H \times W \times 3}$ and a corresponding video $V \in R^{T \times H \times W \times 3}$ and encodes them into latent representations $Z_{image},Z_{video} \in R^{\frac{T}{4} \times \frac{H}{8} \times \frac{W}{8} \times 16}$ using a pretrained 3D VAE ~\cite{kingma2022autoencodingvariationalbayes}.
+\paragraph{Base I2V generation model} We utilize CogVideoX-5B-I2V ~\cite{yang2024cogvideox} and Wan2.1 1.3B~\cite{wan2025} as our base image to video model.
+The models are built upon a DiT (Diffusion Transformer) architecture, incorporating 3D-Full Attention to generate high-quality videos.
+As shown in Fig.~\ref{fig:model_architecture}, the model takes an input image $I \in R^{H \times W \times 3}$ and a corresponding video $V \in R^{T \times H \times W \times 3}$ and encodes them into latent representations $Z_{image},Z_{video} \in R^{\frac{T}{4} \times \frac{H}{8} \times \frac{W}{8} \times 16}$ using a pretrained 3D VAE ~\cite{kingma2013auto}.
 Later, $Z_{image}$ is zero-padded to $T$ frames and concatenated with a noised version of $Z_{video}$ and then fed into the Diffusion Transformer, where a series of Transformer blocks iteratively denoise it over a predefined number of steps.
 Finally, the denoised latent is decoded by a 3D VAE decoder to get the output video $V_{out} \in R^{T \times H \times W \times 3}$.

 \textbf{Trajectory ControlNet} ~~To ensure that the generated video follows the motion patterns given by the input trajectory maps $C \in R^{T \times H \times W \times 3}$, we adopt a design similar to ControlNet~\cite{zhang2023adding} to inject trajectory condition.
 As shown in Fig.~\ref{fig:model_architecture}, we employ the 3D VAE encoder to encode the trajectory maps into $Z_{trajectory} \in R^{\frac{T}{4} \times \frac{H}{8} \times \frac{W}{8} \times 16}$, which is then concatenated with the encoded video $Z_{video}$ and serves as input to Trajectory ControlNet.
 Specifically, Trajectory ControlNet is constructed with a trainable copy of all pre-trained DiT blocks to encode the user-provided trajectory information.
 The output of each Trajectory ControlNet block is then processed through a zero-initialized convolution layer and added to the corresponding DiT block in the base model to provide trajectory guidance.